PresleyHank/go-lib/README.rst

   called sigtool_  uses this library to provide a replacement for OpenBSD's signify(1).

+- fileio - open & read gzipped files transparently.
+Also contains functions for doing "line-at-a-time" I/O - either synchronously or from a chan.

 - util - General purpose utility functions that I couldn't fit anywhere else.